johngrindal/Jline/README.md

 The python script that i used to spam jline

-Keep in mind that this script cannot be ed anymore, and is simply an example of a script written in splinter
+Keep in mind that this script cannot be used anymore, and is simply an example of a script written in splinter